habin-isa/Angelos/README.md

 # Angelos
 This is our final 2 week project at Makers Academy.
-An app that allows a user to enter an emergency contact, then press a discrete button to alert their given contact in an emergency.
+We have built app that allows a user to enter an emergency contact, then press a discrete button to alert their given contact in an emergency.

 ## Technologies Used
 * Swift